 The Ministry Project phase of the DMin program begins when coursework is completed.
 It is designed to synthesize ministry knowledge in a doctoral level practical ministry project.
 (Complete details on the nature of this requirement are found in the Grace School of Theology Ministry Project Handbook)

-DM-990 and DM-991 - Ministry Project I and II
+DM-990 Ministry Project I (4 credits) DM-991 Ministry Project II (4 credits)